piotr-edit/piotr-edit.github.io/index.md

 # Professional English editing and proofreading services

 Hello!
-I'm Piotr, a passionate copy editor based in Krakow, Poland.
+I'm Piotr, a passionate copy editor and native English speaker based in Krakow, Poland.
 After graduating from some of the top schools in the US, I have honed my craft through years of professional experience in English-language editing.
 My expertise spans a wide array of content, including translated works, scientific articles, business and marketing materials, literary manuscripts, biographical narratives, college applications, and more.

-I love helping people make their projects shine, so let’s work together to bring your ideas to life with clarity, precision, and style.
+I love helping people make their projects shine, so let’s work together to bring your ideas to life with clarity, precision, and style!

+Please click [here](cv.md) for my detailed cv.

 ---